-Independent Director Compensation for 2017
+Independent Director Compensation for 2018

-For the partial-year term that began on the day we commenced operations (June 28, 2017) and ends at the 2018 Annual Meeting, our director compensation policy specifies that each of our independent directors, which includes the individuals listed below, were entitled to earn the following fees for their service:
+For the one-year term commencing immediately following the 2018 annual meeting of stockholders and ending at the Annual Meeting, our independent directors, which includes the individuals listed below, earned the following fees for their service:

-- for each independent director, an annual fee of \$100,000, paid half in cash and half in shares of our common stock; - for the Audit Committee Chair, an additional fee of \$15,000, paid half in cash and half in shares of our common stock; and - for the lead independent director, an additional fee of \$35,000, paid half in cash and half in shares of our common stock.
+- · for each independent director, an annual fee of \$125,000, paid half in cash and half in restricted shares of our common stock; - for the Audit Committee Chair, an additional fee of \$15,000, paid half in cash and half in restricted shares of our common stock; - for each of the Compensation Committee Chair and the Nominating and Corporate Governance Committee Chair, an additional fee of \$5,000, paid half in cash and half in restricted shares of our common stock and - · for the lead independent director, an additional fee of \$35,000, paid half in cash and half in restricted shares of our common stock.

-The cash portion of these annual fees is paid in four equal quarterly installments over the course of the term.
-The common stock portion of the annual fees is granted under our 2017 Equity Incentive Plan (the "Equity Incentive Plan"), which generally occurs on the first business day following the annual meeting of stockholders at which such director is elected, and in the case of the 2017 partial-year term, on effective as of the date that such individuals began their service, as applicable.
-The number of shares of common stock subject to issuance is determined using the fair market value of our common stock on the grant date, which is based on the closing market price on the NYSE on the grant date.
-The common stock granted to the independent directors under our Equity Incentive Plan as part of the director fees noted above vests immediately on the grant date.
+The cash portion of these annual fees is paid in four equal quarterly installments over the course of the service term.
+The restricted stock portion of the annual fees is granted under our 2017 Equity Incentive Plan, or the Equity Incentive Plan, which generally occurs on the first business day following the annual meeting of stockholders at which such director is elected.
+The number of shares of restricted stock subject to issuance is determined using the fair market value of our common stock on the grant date, which is based on the closing market price on the NYSE on the grant date.
+The common stock granted to the independent directors under our Equity Incentive Plan as part of the director fees noted above fully vests on the one-year anniversary of the grant date, so long as such director has complied with the terms and conditions of the applicable award agreement.

-The following table shows the compensation of our independent directors for services in all capacities provided to us for the year ended December 31, 2017:
+The following table shows the compensation of our independent directors for services in all capacities provided to us for the year ended December 31, 2018: